marcosPlaza/Ground-based-Cloud-Classification-with-Deep-Learning/README.md

 ### About
 ---
 Clouds are an indicator of climate and weather on earth.
 The ensemble of radiating effects can be affected by the presence of different cloud types.
 Therefore, identifying the type of cloud is important when characterising the climate of a region.
 Furthermore, the classification of the different types or genres of clouds has the clear objective of predicting the weather of a region slightly in advance.
 So, what we want to solve on this occasion is a cloud classification problem.
 Traditional cloud classification or identification relies heavily on the experience of observers and is very time-consuming.

+[INSERT IMAGE]

 We propose to develop a neural network for accurate cloud classification on the ground.
 To this end, we will explore convolutional neural network architectures, a vision transformer, as well as other models that have greater flexibility from little data.